Course – Teaser Video

-We are witness to a fundamental scientific and technological revolution that uses the unique laws of quantum mechanics — characterized by superposition and entanglement — to perform computing tasks that would be impossible, or at least very hard, even for our supercomputers of today.
+We are witness to a fundamental scientific and technological revolution that uses the unique laws of quantum mechanics — characterised by superposition and entanglement — to perform computing tasks that would be impossible, or at least very hard, even for our supercomputers of today.
 Quantum computing has taken giant strides over the past decade, with companies like IBM, Google, IonQ and Quantinuum showcasing near-term quantum devices with hundreds of qubits.
 India has witnessed a spurt of related activity over the last few years, backed by government initiatives such as the National Mission on Quantum Technologies and Applications (NMQTA) and the Quantum-enabled Science and Technologies (QuEST) program.

 IIT Madras has active quantum research groups spread across the physics, electrical engineering, computer science, chemistry, biotech and management studies departments.
 We are also the first institute in the country to join the IBM Quantum Network as a partner and obtain preferential access to their current generation of quantum processors.